alubiss/Clustering-in-R/README.md

 # Clustering in R

-One of the first projects prepared as part of the subject Unsupervised Learning on my Master Studies.
+My second project prepared as part of the subject Unsupervised Learning on my Master Studies.

 The goals of assessment: